Nathaniel Woodhull: Biography

 Woodhull was born on December 30, 1722, in Mastic, Province of New York to Nathaniel Woodhull and Sarah Smith Woodhull.
 His family had been prominent in New York affairs since the mid seventeenth century.

 In 1758, the thirty-six year old Woodhull joined the New York provincial forces, where he held the rank of major.
 He fought in numerous battles during the 7 Years War.
 He was at the Battle of Carillon under General Abercromby, and at the Battle of Fort Frontenac under General Bradstreet.
 In 1760, as colonel of the 3rd Regiment of New York Provincials took part in the invasion of Canada under General Amherst.
 After the end of hostilities, he returned to farming and community affairs.

 In 1761, he married Ruth Floyd, the sister of William Floyd, a signer of the Declaration of Independence.
 Sentiment against England's taxation of the colonies led to Suffolk County electing Woodhull to Province of New York assembly.
 From 1769 to 1775, he served as a member of the Province of New York assembly for Suffolk County.
 As such, he spoke against the Crown's colonial policies.
 He represented Suffolk also in the convention which chose delegates to the First Continental Congress, and in the New York Provincial Congress.
 In May 1775, the Provincial Congress assumed control of the colony and reorganized the militia.
 In August 1775, Woodhull was elected president of the New York Provincial Congress.

 Battle of Brooklyn

 In October 1775, he was made brigadier general of the Suffolk and Queen's County militia.
 In August 1776, on the eve of the Battle of Long Island, Woodhull's militia was detailed to drive livestock east to prevent its falling into British hands.
-Woodhull's troops had driven 1,400 cattle out onto the Hempstead Plains and with 300 more ready to go.
+Woodhull's troops had driven 1,400 cattle out onto the Hempstead Plains, with 300 more ready to go.
 A severe thunderstorm drove the general to take refuge in a tavern run by Increase Carpenter, about two miles east of Jamaica in what is now Hollis.
 Relief was not forthcoming, and his situation deteriorated.